 Here are six (6) things to consider when constructing a parapet wall.

-- Make sure the minimum height is 3 feet.
+- Minimum height is 3 feet.

 Maintenance for Parapet Walls